lrAlval/SAA-C03/docs/messaging/SQS.md

 ## Consumers
 - [[EC2]] instances, [[Lambda]]
 - Polls queue, receives up to 10 **msg** at a time
-- after processing use SDK/API to send delete msg command to [[SQS]]
+- after processing use SDK/API to send delete msg command to [[docs/messaging/SQS]]

 ## Types
 - cannot convert between types, resource needs to be recreated